Sairam-K26/TNSDC-GENAI/README.md

 # Chatbot with Keras

-Welcome to the Chatbot with Keras repository!
 This project implements a simple chatbot using Keras, with TensorFlow as the backend.
 The chatbot is trained on predefined intents and utilizes a neural network model to generate responses.

 ## Overview